Nonasymptotic upper estimates for errors of the sample average approximation method to solve risk averse stochastic programs: Error estimates in the risk neutral case

-The new point is that we do not require the paths $G(\cdot,z)$ to satisfy Lipschitz continuity properties in advance, as usual in the literature on the SAA method (e.g. in \cite{ShapiroEtAl}). \begin{theorem} Let (A 1) - (A 3) be fulfilled with $\xi$ from (A 2) being square $\MP^{Z}$-integrable.
+The new point is that we do not require the paths $G(\cdot,z)$ to satisfy certain analytical properties in advance, as often in the literature on the SAA method (e.g. in \cite{ShapiroEtAl} or \cite{EichhornRoemisch2007}). \begin{theorem} Let (A 1) - (A 3) be fulfilled with $\xi$ from (A 2) being square $\MP^{Z}$-integrable.
 Using notation \eqref{Entropie-Integral I}, if $J\big(\FFF^{\Theta},\xi,1/2\big)$ is finite, then the sequence

 is uniformly tight. \end{theorem} \begin{proof} Fix any $n\in\NNN$ with $n\geq \|\xi\|_{\MP^{Z},2}^{2}/2$.
 Then with $B_{n}^{\xi}$ as defined in \eqref{Restmenge} the application of Theorem \ref{exponential bound} yields